Tree Search in DAG Space with Model-based Reinforcement Learning for Causal Discovery: METHODS

 \subsection{DAG construction as MDP}

-We next describe our formulation of the problem of finding an optimal DAG as an MDP.
-Unlike RL-BIC, whose graph generation is one-shot, we frame the problem incrementally.
+~ We next describe our formulation of the problem of finding an optimal DAG as an MDP.
+Unlike RL-BIC, whose graph generation is one-shot, we frame the problem incrementally, i.e., as a decision-making process.
 We add edges one by one to a (possibly empty) initial graph until an edge budget $b$ is exhausted.
-To maintain a manageable $\mathcal{O}(d)$ action space, we follow prior works~\citep{darvariu2021goal,darvariu2023planning} in decomposing the addition of an edge into two separate decision-making steps.
+To maintain a manageable $\mathcal{O}(d)$ action space, we decompose the addition of an edge into two separate decision-making steps.
 The MDP components are defined as follows:

 \textbf{State.} A state $S_t$ is formed of a tuple $\left(G_t,\{ \sigma_t \}\right)$ containing the DAG $G_t=(V, E_t)$ and a singleton containing an \textit{edge stub} $\sigma_t$.
 At even timesteps ($t\ \text{mod}\ 2 = 0$), $\sigma_t$ is equal to the empty set $\varnothing$.
 At odd timesteps, $\sigma_t$ is equal to $v_k$, where $v_k \in V$ is the node that was selected in the previous timestep, from which a directed edge must be built.